 The Restricted Stock Units do not entitle you to any of the rights of a stockholder of the Company.
 Your rights, including rights to any Dividend Equivalents, shall remain forfeitable at all times prior to the date on which you vest in your Award.
-Upon settlement of the Restricted Stock Units into shares of Common Stock, you will obtain full voting and other rights as a stockholder of the Company.
+Upon settlement of the Restricted Stock Units into Shares, you will obtain full voting and other rights as a stockholder of the Company.